-But, you might be able to earn more as a VA by starting your own freelance business, like my friend Kayla.
-She earns around $10,000 per month.
-She even started an online course called $10k VA to teach others to do the same.
+You might be able to earn more as a Virtual Assistant by starting your own freelance business, like my friend Kayla.
+She earns $10,000 per month.
+She even started an online course called $10K VA to teach others to do the same.

 12. Design Websites

 Do you like building something from scratch?
-If so, you can also get paid to design websites by companies and bloggers looking for their own unique theme.
+If so, you can get paid to design websites.
+Some of your clients might be companies or bloggers looking for their unique theme.

 13. Website Management

-You can also offer consulting services on an hourly basis to help bloggers that might only want an “SEO audit” and are not ready to commit to full-time website management.
+You can also offer consulting services on an hourly basis to help bloggers.
+This might be for those who want an “SEO audit” and are not ready for website management.

-This is one job you can do entirely 100% from home while being able to help people across the entire globe.
+This is one job you can do 100% from home to help people across the entire globe.

 14. Become an Online Proofreader

 Authors, businesses, and bloggers all need an extra set of eyes.
-Online proofreaders allow you to connect with writers from every background and add a little sparkle to their work.
+Being an online proofreader allows you to connect with writers and add a little sparkle to their work.

-You do need an eye for detail and a command for English grammar to become a proofreader, but, you can literally proofread eBooks, news articles, and transcripts.
+You do need an eye for detail and a command for English grammar to become a proofreader.
+You can proofread lots of different things, like eBooks, news articles, and transcripts.

-Companies want to put their best foot forward, and you can help them do that.
+Companies want to make their content the best it can be, and you can help them do that.

 There are several different places to become an online proofreader.
-You might start at Proofread Anywhere to learn the ins and outs of proofreading and how to land your first client.
+Start at Proofread Anywhere to learn the ins and outs of proofreading and land your first client.

 15. Transcribe Audio

-Another on-demand job is audio transcription.
+Do you want to transcribe audio?
+This is an in-demand job!
 You can earn at least $20 per audio hour or more with TranscribeMe.
-If you are experienced with legal or medical transcription, you can earn even more.
+If you have experience with legal or medical transcripts, you can earn even more.

-Want to learn more about how to become a transcriptionist?
+Want to learn more about how to transcribe audio?
 Check out Transcribe Anywhere!

 16. Data Entry